 TRIUMF is Canada's national laboratory for particle and nuclear physics.
-Located on the UBC campus, it is operated as a joint venture by UBC and the universities of Alberta, Carleton, Guelph, Manitoba, Montréal, Queen's, Simon Fraser, Toronto, Victoria, and York.
-In addition, there are six associated universities: Calgary, McGill, McMaster, Northern British Columbia, Regina, Saint Mary's, and Winnipeg.
+Located on the UBC campus, it is operated as a joint venture by UBC and the universities of Alberta, Carleton, Calgary, Guelph, Manitoba, Montréal, Queen's, Simon Fraser, Toronto, Victoria, and York.
+In addition, there are six associated universities: McGill, McMaster, Northern British Columbia, Regina, Saint Mary's, and Winnipeg.

 For the fundamental and applied science programs, proton beams from the cyclotron are used to produce intense secondary beams of exotic ions, neutrons, pions, or muons.
 The proton beam is also used for the treatment of eye cancer (ocular melanoma) in Canada's only such treatment centre.

 In addition to its large cyclotron, TRIUMF also operates four smaller machines on site for the production of radioisotopes used primarily for medical diagnostic procedures (e.g., 'PET' scans at the hospital on campus).
 TRIUMF also collaborates with the BC Cancer Agency and the Pacific Parkinson's Research Centre.
-In addition, TRIUMF provides Canadian users with infrastructure support for their experiments at TRIUMF and abroad, and its science and engineering efforts are effective in transferring high technology to Canadian industry.
+In addition, TRIUMF provides Canadian users with infrastructure support for their experiments at TRIUMF and abroad, and its science and engineering efforts are effective in transferring leading edge technology to Canadian industry.

 4004 Wesbrook Mall

 Vancouver, BC Canada V6T 2A3